Branch: History and etymology

-A branch, sometimes called a ramus in botany, is a woody structural member connected to the central trunk of a tree (or sometimes a shrub).
+There are also numerous descriptive words, such as blēd (that is, something that has bled, or 'bloomed', out), bōgincel (literally 'little bough'), ōwæstm (literally 'on growth'), and tūdornes (literally 'offspringing').
+Numerous other words for twigs and boughs abound, including tān, which still survives as the -toe in mistletoe.

+Latin words for branch are ramus or cladus.
+The latter term is an affix found in other modern words such as cladodont (prehistoric sharks with branched teeth), cladode (flattened leaf-like branches), or cladogram (a branched diagram showing relations among organisms).

+Woody branches

 Large branches are known as boughs and small branches are known as twigs.
 The term twig usually refers to a terminus, while bough refers only to branches coming directly from the trunk.

 Due to a broad range of species of trees, branches and twigs can be found in many different shapes and sizes.
 While branches can be nearly horizontal, vertical, or diagonal, the majority of trees have upwardly diagonal branches.
 A number of mathematical properties are associated with tree branchings; they are natural examples of fractal patterns in nature, and, as observed by Leonardo da Vinci, their cross-sectional areas closely follow the da Vinci branching rule.

-Terminology

-Because of the enormous quantity of branches in the world, there are numerous names in English alone for them.
-In general however, unspecific words for a branch (such as rise) have been replaced by the word branch itself.